munchidco/hacktify/README.md

 soon as possible.
 Withdrawn teams will not be eligible for any prizes or recognition.
 Conflict Resolution: In the event of disputes or conflicts, the hackathon organizers' decisions will be final.
 Participants agree to abide by these decisions.

+#Guide to run the program
+TO START THE BACKEND SERVER
+1. Navigate to backend program file cd backend
+2. Install the dependencies
+   npm install
+3. to run the backend server
+   node server.js
+T0 START THE FRONTEND
+1. Navigate to Frontend program file cd frontend
+2. Install the Dependencies
+   npm install
+3. To run the frontend
+   npm start

+**Node_module files were large so we were not able to upload here but the command npm install will download the necessary dependencies requiered for the program**